Seeed-Studio/wiki-documents/docs/Edge/reComputer/JetPack™_OS_Installation/reComputer_J4012_Flash_Jetpack.md

             <strong><span><font color={'FFFFFF'} size={"4"}> Get One Now 🖱️</font></span></strong>
 </a></div>

-In this wiki, we will show you how to flash [Jetpack](https://developer.nvidia.com/embedded/jetpack) to an NVMe SSD connected to the reComputer J4012.
+In this wiki, we will show you how to flash [Jetpack](https://developer.nvidia.com/embedded/jetpack) to an NVMe SSD connected to the reComputer J4012/ J4011/ J3010 and J3011.
+All these devices come with J401 carrier board inside and the flashing procedure is the same for all.

-reComputer J4012 comes with JetPack 5.1 pre-installed on the included NVMe SSD, so that you do not need to flash it.
+reComputer J40/ J30 series comes with JetPack 5.1 pre-installed on the included NVMe SSD, so that you do not need to flash it.
 However, if you want to flash it again with JetPack, you can follow this guide.

 ## Prerequisites

 - Ubuntu Host PC (native or VM using VMware Workstation Player)
-- reComputer J4012
+- reComputer J4012/ J4011/ J3010 and J3011
 - USB Type-C data transmission cable

 ## Enter Force Recovery Mode